ishanpranav/csci-469-natural-language-processing/README.md

 ## Implementation

-I develoepd this program in five stages:
+This program is implemented in C\# on the .NET framework.
+I develoepd it in five
+stages:

 1. parsing and summarizing the training data;
 2. implementing and testing Viterbi's algorithm;